 Specific items tested are not identified (e.g., “tested 25 disbursements, comparing amounts in the check register to cleared checks” — we don’t know which particular payments were tested)

 Making general statements that can’t be re-performed based on the information provided (e.g., “inquired of three employees about potential fraud” — we don’t know who was interviewed or what was asked or their responses)

 Charles Hall is a practicing CPA and Certified Fraud Examiner.
-For the last thirty years, he has primarily audited governments, nonprofits, and small businesses.
+For the last thirty-five years, he has primarily audited governments, nonprofits, and small businesses.

-He is the author of The Little Book of Local Government Fraud Prevention and Preparation of Financial Statements & Compilation Engagements.
+He is the author of The Little Book of Local Government Fraud Prevention, The Why and How of Auditing, Audit Risk Assessment Made Easy, and Preparation of Financial Statements & Compilation Engagements.
 He frequently speaks at continuing education events.

-Charles is the quality control partner for McNair, McLemore, Middlebrooks & Co. where he provides daily audit and accounting assistance to over 65 CPAs.
-In addition, he consults with other CPA firms, assisting them with auditing and accounting issues.
+Charles consults with other CPA firms, assisting them with auditing and accounting issues.